Dracksnoop/vault/replit.md

   - Integrated paid invoice updates with revenue dashboard for real-time revenue tracking
   - Ensured all automatically generated invoices properly link to their recurring schedules

-- **July 20, 2025**: CRITICAL FIX - Implemented complete multi-tenancy for Trade section data isolation
+- **July 20, 2025**: COMPREHENSIVE FIX - Implemented complete multi-tenancy across entire application
-  - Fixed critical data sharing bug in Trade section where purchase/sell orders were visible across all users
+  - Fixed critical data sharing bugs across all sections where data was visible across different users
-  - Updated purchase order storage methods (getPurchaseOrders, getPurchaseOrder) with user filtering by userId
+  - Updated ALL API endpoints to enforce requireAuth middleware and user-specific filtering by userId
+  - Fixed Trade section: purchase/sell orders, vendors now properly isolated by user
+  - Fixed inventory, customers, services, rentals, units, categories with complete user isolation
-  - Updated sell order storage methods (getSellOrders, getSellOrder) with user filtering by userId
+  - Updated ALL storage methods with userId filtering parameters for data segregation
-  - Modified all purchase order API endpoints (/api/purchase-orders) to enforce user authentication and data isolation
-  - Modified all sell order API endpoints (/api/sell-orders) to enforce user authentication and data isolation
-  - Added userId parameter validation to all purchase/sell order creation, update, and delete operations
+  - Added userId field to inventory schema and pushed database migration
-  - Updated replacement request system to use proper API endpoints with user isolation (moved from localStorage)
-  - Added replacement request schema to database with userId field for proper user isolation
+  - Fixed authentication on previously unprotected routes (services, rentals, units, timeline)
-  - Fixed replacement API endpoints with complete user authentication and data filtering
+  - Implemented complete API endpoint security with user validation before data access
-  - Ensured each new user starts with completely clean Trade section - no shared purchase/sell order data
-  - Implemented true multi-tenancy with tenant ID filtering on all trade-related database operations
+  - Updated storage interface methods to support userId filtering across all data operations
-  - Trade section now properly isolates data by user - critical security and functionality fix completed
+  - Each user now has completely separate dashboard with zero data sharing or contamination
+  - Full multi-tenancy implemented with strict per-user data segregation enforced in backend
+  - Every client user gets independent experience with only their own data visible
+  - Critical security fix: no user can access or see data from other users anymore